Living Land Acknowledgement Statement

 2020.
 PAFA’s Board of Trustees approves the Belonging Report, an action plan to inform and improve diversity, equity, and inclusion (DEI) support, policies, and practices at PAFA, and to advance PAFA’s core values as a community.

 2019.
-PAFA’s Chief Human Resources Officer, Dr. Lisa Biagas, introduces a policy to replace Columbus Day with Indigenous Peoples Day.
+PAFA’s Chief Operating Officer, Dr. Lisa Biagas, introduces a policy to replace Columbus Day with Indigenous Peoples Day.
 This measure does not receive enough support from the PAFA community to move forward.

 2022.
 In October 2022, PAFA held a one-hour online introductory workshop led by IPD Philly (Indigenous Peoples’ Day Philly Inc).
 This workshop provided participants the opportunity to learn about Indigenous histories, presence, and issues in Philadelphia and the US, and to begin developing concrete plans of action that will help support PAFA’s efforts to confront and challenge settler-colonial legacies.